 The first micro-brew I can recall is Craft.
 They had a restaurant brewery on Alexandras Avenue which opened in about 1997 and was similar to what you would find in the USA.
 They made several nice beers which started out being available only in the restaurant but slowly began appearing on draft in any bar or restaurant that would carry them.
 They seem to have gone out of business, unfortunately.
 That is what you get for being a pioneer.

-Septem is an award winning microbrewery with a large stable of seasonal beers and every-day beers with new beers being introduced every time I look at their website.
-Their brewery is on the island of Evia and as far as I know they are the only brewery making American-style IPAs, their Citra and ACE.
+breweries and opened the door to what follows.
+Septem is an award winning microbrewery with a large stable of seasonal and every-day beers with new beers being introduced every time I look at their website.
+Their brewery is on the island of Evia on the way to Kimi.

-Company is owned by A Greek oenologist, a Serbian brewer, an English brewing enthusiast, and an American and they make Yellow Donkey, Red Donkey and limited quantities of their Crazy Donkey which lays claim to being the fist IPA in Greece.
-Volcan is also from Santorini and they make a Santorini Blonde and a Santorini Black.
+Company is owned by A Greek oenologist, a Serbian brewer, an English brewing enthusiast, and an American and they make Yellow Donkey, Red Donkey and their Crazy Donkey which lays claim to being the fist IPA in Greece.
+Volcan is also from Santorini and they make a Santorini Blonde and a Santorini

 Zeus Brewing Company are based in Argos, in the Argolis and were another one of the early micro-breweries to open and their patriotic bottles are very distinctive though not easy to find.
 Three cases magically appeared at the Hotel Attalos for me in 2008 and I wrote to the company repeatedly to thank them and to ask about coming to see the brewery and get some more because I really liked it.

 But I never heard back from them.
 They make a lager, pilsner and a black weiss.
 You can also find their unfiltered beer in many places in Nafplion and even in Athens, sold in plastic bottles with twist off tops.